'Rescind the Doctrine' protest greets pope in Canada

 Murray Sinclair, the First Nations chairman of Canada’s Truth and Reconciliation Commission, cited the doctrine in a statement this week welcoming Francis’ apology but calling on him to take responsibility for the full role of the church in the Canadian residential school system.

 “Driven by the Doctrine of Discovery and other church beliefs and doctrines, Catholic leaders not only enabled the government of Canada, but pushed it even further in its work to commit cultural genocide of Indigenous peoples,” Sinclair said.
-“It was more than the work of a few bad actors — this was a concerted institutional effort to remove children from their families and cultures, all in the name of Christian supremacy,” he said in a statement this week.
+“It was more than the work of a few bad actors — this was a concerted institutional effort to remove children from their families and cultures, all in the name of Christian supremacy.”

 Church officials have insisted those papal decrees have long since been rescinded or superseded by other ones fully recognizing the rights of Indigenous peoples to live on their lands, and say the original bulls have no legal or moral bearing today.

-Both the Vatican and Canadian trip organizers have confirmed that a new statement is being prepared, though it is not expected to be released during Francis’ visit.
+Both the Vatican and Canadian trip organizers have confirmed that a new statement is being prepared to address the demands of Indigenous peoples for a current formal repudiation, though it is not expected to be released during Francis’ visit.

 “The Vatican has clarified that the papal bulls associated with the Doctrine of Discovery have no legal or moral authority in the Church,” Neil MacCarthy, in charge of communications for the papal visit, told The Associated Press in an email.
 “However, we understand the desire to name these texts, acknowledge their impact and renounce the concepts associated with them.”

-Asked about the protest, MacCarthy said: “We recognize that there are very passionate feelings about a number of issues including the Doctrine of Discovery.
+Asked about the protest Thursday, MacCarthy said: “We recognize that there are very passionate feelings about a number of issues including the Doctrine of Discovery.
 The brief peaceful protest did not disrupt the service and the group had a chance to express their concerns.”

+The service itself incorporated many Indigenous elements and peoples, including an emotional moment when a woman in Native dress wept in front of Francis as she brought him the offertory gifts.
+Francis didn’t mention the doctrine issue in his homily, which spoke in general terms about reconciliation and the need for hope.

+The Vatican clearly anticipated that the issue would arise during the trip.
+In an essay in the current issue of the Vatican-vetted Jesuit journal La Civilta Cattolica, the Rev. Federico Lombardi acknowledged that the issue remains an important one for Indigenous peoples, but stressed that the Holy See’s position in repudiating the principles behind the 15th century bulls is clear.

 Winfield reported from Quebec City.